 - Preparing Students for Group Work: Prepping students for effective group work requires explain what group work entails and why it is being used.
 Successful use of group involves preparing students mentally to work together and providing an opportunity for them to gain comfort interacting.

 You can continue your online research by becoming a member of the SCALE-UP community, with maintains an online repository of resources for active learning.
-For more help designing your course, consider working with the Office of Instructional & Research Technology's Instructional Design Team.
+For more help designing your course, consider working with the Teaching and Learning with Technology team.